DRXD1000/Route0x/README.md

 <img src="./images/p50 Latency.png"/><br/><br/>

 Caveat: Route0x uses SetFit as a base.
 But not as-is, we added a tweak on how we use it and a few more innovations on top of SetFit.
 (Jump to the sections below for more details).
-But unlike the SetFit + NA option suggested in the paper, We do not perturb positive samples to create hard negatives, We employ a straight forward Low-shot learning regime that only needs 2-samples from real dataset to simulate real world query routing users (who might find it hard to offer more samples for each route of interest).
+But unlike the SetFit + NA option suggested in the paper, We do not perturb positive samples to create hard negatives nor we used any special prompting or CoT for intent/OOS detection.
+We employ a straight forward Low-shot learning regime that only needs 2-samples from real dataset to simulate real world query routing users (who might find it hard to offer more samples for each route of interest).
 We augment those 2 sampls into to 12 effective samplesm, more on this later.
 Also we train only for 100 steps.
 The LLMs used in the paper as for as we can tell are hosted APIs hence by design suffers high latency due to network I/O and incurs $ which makes it infeasible for query routing which might touch many queries even if with uncertainity routing.

 Note: All numbers are based on CPU, MPS/CUDA GPU device.
 Numbers can slightly vary based on the device and seeds.
 As the paper shows only the best numbers (without any notion of variations denoted usually with ±), we also show the best numbers in this comparison.